millerStudentCouncil/millerStudentCouncil.github.io/weAreSilent.md

 <h4 style="color:yellow">When: Thursday, April 23rd</h4>
 ####What: An event where students pledge to stay silent to stand up for children around the world that are being denied their basic rights
-<h4 style="color:yellow">How: Donations not necessary; pledge forms can be found at tinyurl.com/WeAreSilentPledgeForm</h4>
+<h4 style="color:yellow">How: Donations not necessary; pledge forms can be found at tinyurl.com/WeAreSilentAtMiller</h4>
 <h5 style="color:yellow">*Checks must be payable to Free the Children!*</h4>

 ####Rewards: Homeroom points & FOOD!
-<h4 style="color:mediumspringgreen">Donuts for highest participating homeroom class!</h4>
+<h4 style="color:mediumspringgreen">Donuts for homerooms with highest participation, most money raised, and most hours silent!!</h4>

 <h4 style="color:cyan">_What is We Are Silent?_
 #### We Are Silent is an initiative of Free The Children to ensure all voices are heard around the world.
 Some of those voices that are not heard include children who are being bullied, denied, or exploited their basic rights.
 We Are Silent allows all of us to take a stand for the children around the world who don’t have a voice.
 All donations go to Free the Children, an organization working to better the lives of children around the world.